tarikenboylu/Mycronoid-Privacy-Policy/Mycronoid-Privacy-Policy.md

 # Mycronoid Privacy Policy

-This privacy policy outlines how Mycronoid collects, uses, shares, and protects user data.
+This privacy policy outlines how Mycronoid, a game owned by Fantastic Games Company, collects, uses, shares, and protects user data.

 ## Collected Data